 – William W. Dodson

-Rejection Sensitive Dysphoria is a symptom of ADHD not listed in the DSM-5 and is considered as a form of emotional dysregulation.
-It is extremely common (around 95% of ADHDers experience it) in both children and adults with ADHD, but as there is still very little research it is unclear whether it is a trait exclusive to people with ADHD.
+Rejection Sensitive Dysphoria is a symptom of neurodivergence not listed in the DSM-5 and is considered as a form of emotional dysregulation.
+It is extremely common (around 95% of ADHDers experience it) in both children and adults with ADHD, but as there is still very little research it is unclear whether it is a trait exclusive to people with ADHD – it can be difficult to pinpoint how many autistic people with RSD may also have co-occuring ADHD that is undiagnosed in addition to their autism, hence making tricky to establish whether RSD is indeed exclusive to ADHD or not.
+Data shows that a large number of people diagnosed with autism also have ADHD – however, the statistics on this vary wildly.

 Additude Magazine said: “One-third of my adult patients report that RSD was the most impairing aspect of their personal experience of ADHD, in part because they never found any effective ways to manage or cope with the pain.”